ku-cms/TrackerDAQ/README.md

 with the notch on the left (towards the gray DC-DC converter) and the leads away from the black bail.
 The VTRX+ on the bottom of the port card should be in slot Z3.

+The optical link from the VTRX+ should connect to an optical adapter which in turn connects to an optical fiber breakout to 12 channels.
+Out of these 12 optical fibers, fibers 6 and 7 should connect as a pair to the optical FMC, which should be mounted on the FC7 in position L8.
+We are connecting the fibers to bottom left position of the optical FMC, and when connected, fiber 6 should be on the right and fiber 7 should be on the left.

 ### Power Settings

 After checking the jumper configuration/connection and the e-link connection/configuration, you can power on the FC7, port card, and RD53B chip.